Different than other PPV fans

 We do a lot of engineering and design work on our propellers to create a uniform, tight air stream.
-You may see the concept mentioned elsewhere as brand new technology (air straighteners, turbo ventilators, power stream, pow-air technology...), but Ventry Fans have always had a very narrow air stream due to the propellers’ shapes!
+You may see the concept mentioned elsewhere as brand new technology (air straighteners, turbo ventilators, power stream, pow-air technology, Laminar Air Flow or LAF, StreamShaper...), but Ventry Fans have always had a very narrow air stream due to the propellers’ shapes.

 For firefighters, it means they can put their Ventry Fan back in the rose garden and leave the sidewalk clear for advancing hose line.
 In fact, with Ventry Fans, it is much better to put the fan too far away than too close!
 They should be placed at least 8 feet or further from the entry point and it is better to have the fan too far away than too close.
 Learn more: Open the “2 Secrets” flyer (PDF).

-Raising the fan high up off the ground greatly reduces the risk of the fan sucking in debris and either plugging (leaves) or projecting it into the scene (rocks, sand).
+Raising the fan high up off the ground greatly reduces the risk of the fan sucking in debris and either plugging or projecting it into the scene (as with leaves, rocks, dirt, and sand).